 You have to work weekends and holidays

-When the store is open every day of the year, the workers have to staff it every day — that means a lot of weekends and holidays for the rank and file.
+When the store is open almost every day of the year, the workers have to staff it every day — that means a lot of weekends and holidays for the rank and file.
 And when the store tends to understaff, that leaves everyone working just about every weekend.

 Paltry raises